 -Wow!
 You really got yourself into big trouble Mister!
 Vic tried to keep a straight face.
 John realized the irony and jokingly punched his interlocutor into the shoulder.

 -You can laugh as hard as you can, but last night I thought that my heart stopped for few seconds.
-That terrifying mythological scene on the wall, the flickering light and the mysterious woman who showed up out of nowhere and just wouldn’t show her face made me break a good sweat.
+That terrifying mythological scene on the wall, the flickering light, the mysterious woman who showed up out of nowhere – not to mention that she just wouldn’t show her face – made me break a good sweat.

 -I believe you.
 I would’ve probably peed into my pants.
 They both broke into an immense laughter at which time the waiter showed up with their Shanghai Wonton soup.
 It looked delicious and John couldn’t wait to taste it.

 -It doesn’t look at all the way it does back home.

 -Of course it doesn’t.
 No Chinese food in China looks alike to what we have back in America.
 Those are customized for the American market.
 Even so, this Shanghai Wonton Soup you can only find it around Shanghai area.
 If you ask for Shanghai Wonton soup in Canton, you will not get what you are getting here.
 Not too many people know how to make it and the recipe is passed from generation to generation from father to son.
 Some people think they know the secret.
 Don’t trust them.
 This is one of the few places that makes it for many, many years.
 The owner proudly is telling anyone (who wants to listen to him) the story of their family business.
 They started first in the old Shanghai area, by the docks.
 That was the time when they made a little fortune by selling this soup to the dock laborers.
 Mr. Wang is the owner and if you want I can introduce you to him.